-Since Chefchaouen wasn’t on our itinerary, I thought figuring out how to get there would be the biggest headache for planning our girls trip to Morocco.
+Since Chefchaouen wasn’t on our itinerary, I thought figuring out how to get there would be the biggest headache in planning our girls trip to Morocco.
 Little did I know that WHAT TO WEAR in Morocco would be the most common subject in our group chat.

-Maxi or Midi Dress & Cardigan
+Maxi or Midi Dress and Cardigan

 Tunics and Leggings or jeans